adriannaluz/CalculatorLibrary/README.md

 # CalculatorLibrary
 First approach to a CI pipeline.
-Building a simple Calculator Libraby on Pythom.
+Building a simple Calculator Libraby on Python.